JachymT/a-level-cs-blog/Computer Systems/1.3/1.3.2/notesDatabases.md

 *images from http://theteacher.info/index.php/computing-principles-01/1-3-exchanging-data/1-3-2-databases/2167-relational-databases-versus-flat-file-databases*

 ## Query
-The action of searching a database to retrieve a specific peice of data A **complex query** has more than 1 search critera, often checking more than 1 field Might be sorted by a primary key
+The action of searching a database to retrieve a specific peice of data.
+A **complex query** has more than 1 search critera, often checking more than 1 field.
+Might be sorted by a primary key

 <img src="https://raw.githubusercontent.com/JachymT/a-level-cs-blog/main/Computer%20Systems/1.3/1.3.2/images/query1.JPG" height="400">

 ## Forms
 A simplified way to access a database entry, or add new entries.
 They make it clear which data is being presented.
-The image is an example of a form made in Access.
+The image is an example of a form made on the *students database*.

 <img src="https://raw.githubusercontent.com/JachymT/a-level-cs-blog/main/Computer%20Systems/1.3/1.3.2/images/Form.JPG" height="400">

 ## Reports
 A compact way to print a query, shows data in an orginsed and presentable way.
-The image is a report made from the a query from the *Students* database
+The image is a report made from the a query from the *Students* database.

 <img src="https://raw.githubusercontent.com/JachymT/a-level-cs-blog/main/Computer%20Systems/1.3/1.3.2/images/Report.JPG" height="400">